-Have you ever tried running on the treadmill during monsoon when the outside humidity is 97%?
-Trust me, those are the days when you congratulate yourself on buying a treadmill and running in the air-conditioned comfort.
+Have you ever tried running on the treadmill during a monsoon when the outside humidity is 97%?
+Trust me, and those are the days when you congratulate yourself on buying a treadmill and running in air-conditioned comfort.
 You can monitor your running very well with the help of various meters attached to the treadmill.

 You can run at any time of the day.
 There is no wind resistance, better weather control, less chance of injury, and no distractions.
 The treadmill keeps pushing the mat at you as you run, making running easier than running outside.

 Treadmills are also beneficial while recovering from injuries.
-While running outside poses more significant risks, the treadmill can be a boon with its controlled speeds and inclines.
+While running outside poses more significant risks, the treadmill can be a boon with controlled speeds and inclines.

-Cons of Treadmill running
+Disadvantages of Treadmill Running

 Running on a treadmill involves one significant investment.
-If you do your running at home, depending on your pocket, body weight, interest in running, etc. treadmills are a big investment.
-Then there is regular servicing of the treadmill, though heavy-duty treadmills require less maintenance.
+If you do your running at home, treadmills are a big investment depending on your pocket, body weight, interest in running, etc. Then there is regular servicing of the treadmill, though heavy-duty treadmills require less maintenance.

 For running in a gym, there are regular gym fees and the latest style statement running gear that you like.